RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/validation.md

-Before we begin, it's important to make sure that we're in the CLI view, so select the "Terminal" button at the top of the screen.
+Before we begin, it's important to make sure that we're in the CLI view, so select the "**Terminal**" button at the top of the screen if it's not already selected.
 We also need to make sure that we're disconnected from the bastion machine that we connected to in a previous window, so make sure that you're the correct user:

 ```execute
 oc whoami
 ```
 This should return "**system:serviceaccount:workbook:cnv**".
-If it doesn't, select the menu from the top right hand corner and choose "Reload Terminal".
+If it doesn't, select the menu from the top right hand corner and choose "**Reload Terminal**".
 This should take you right back to the beginning.
 Now you should be ready to continue...

 On the right hand side where the web terminal is, let's see if we can execute the following: